Biden falls on stage during Air Force graduation ceremony

-Biden, who delivered the commencement address then stayed on stage for a couple hours as diplomas were awarded, could be seen in a video stumbling and falling.
-He was helped up by Air Force officials who were also on stage for the ceremony, and he pointed at a sandbag that appeared to be the cause of his tumble.
+Biden, who delivered the commencement address and stayed on stage for a couple of hours as diplomas were awarded, could be seen in a video stumbling and falling.
+He was helped up by Air Force officials and pointed at a sandbag that appeared to be the cause of his tumble.

 “He’s fine.
 There was a sandbag on stage while he was shaking hands,” White House communications director Ben LaBolt tweeted.